Latest: The lightest climbing tree stand available on the market in 2023 is the X-Stand X-1 Climbing Tree Stand weighing just 11 lbs!

-The lightest climbing tree stand available on the market in 2023 is the X-Stand X-1 Climbing Tree Stand weighing just 11 lbs!
+The lightest climbing tree stand available on the market in 2025 is the Lone Wolf Assault Hand Climber Combo weighing 14.7 lbs.

-After investigating all the lightweight tree stands from all the major brands, I identified and reviewed the five lightest.
+After investigating all the lightweight tree stands from all the major brands, I identified and reviewed the following lightest.

 Here are the lightest climbing tree stands to buy for this season: